linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 11 Options and swaps.md

 Source: Financial Times, 19 March 2010, p.
 35. Reprinted with permission.

-# The relationship between FRAs and swaps
+## The relationship between FRAs and swaps

 If a corporation buys (or sells) a sequence of LIBOR-based FRAs stretching over, say, two years, in which each of the three-month periods making up that two years is covered by an FRA then we have an arrangement similar to a two-year swap.
 The company has made a series of commitments to pay or receive differences between the FRA agreed rate and the prevailing spot rate at three-month intervals.
 For example, Colston plc has a loan for £100 million.
 This is a floating-rate liability.
 Interest is set at three-month LIBOR every three months over its two-year life.
 So, every three months, whatever the rate that London banks are charging for three-month loans to each other is to be charged to Colston.

 Thus the company is vulnerable to interest rate rises.
 The current time is June 20x1 and spot LIBOR rate is set at 5.09 per cent.
 This is the annualised rate that Colston will pay for the next three months (it will pay one-quarter of this for three-month borrowing).
-To lock in a rate for the next rollover date, i.e. in September, the company could buy (in June) an FRA set at LIBOR for the three months starting in September and ending in December (a  $3 \times 6$  forward rate agreement).
+To lock in a rate for the next rollover date, i.e. in September, the company could buy (in June) an FRA set at LIBOR for the three months starting in September and ending in December (a  $3\times6$  forward rate agreement).
 This FRA is priced at 5.71 per cent.
 The amount covered can be exactly £100 million because FRA arrangements are flexible to suit the client, being an over-the-counter market.
 The £100 million is known as the notional amount.

 The FRA buyer (Colston) has technically agreed to deliver to the FRA seller 5.71 per cent (see Exhibit 11.20).
 In return the FRA seller will pay Colston whatever is the spot rate for LIBOR in September.
 Of course, it would be inefficient to have these two payments made when only one payment (the difference between the two rates) is needed.
 So, if LIBOR is 5.71 per cent in September no payment is made by either side.
 However, if LIBOR in September resets at 6.2 per cent Colston will receive a settlement cash flow of 0.49 per cent, or 49 basis points, on £100 million for the three-month period.
-Thus a payment of £122,500 is received ( $£100\mathrm{m} \times 0.0049 \times 3/12)$  from the FRA seller.[17]
+Thus a payment of £122,500 is received ( $\pounds 100\mathrm{m} \times 0.0049 \times 3/12)$  from the FRA seller.[17]

-# Exhibit 11.20 FRA arrangements
+## Exhibit 11.20 FRA arrangements

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/ace49a30-8fe7-4f5f-a9f2-8797893f186a/3507a548a8638f0387a54a4d7c6d6a7be2c63f0aefe65d15db0415b25add95ce.jpg)